Header Graphic for Gold Investing Simplified

 A brief history of the $20 Liberty Double Eagle

-The twenty-dollar Liberty Head Gold Double Eagle (or simply $20 Liberty) was first minted for circulation in 1850.
+The twenty-dollar Liberty Head Gold Double Eagle (or simply $20 Liberty) was first minted for circulation in 1850 and is the first $20 gold piece issued by a U.S. Mint.
 A total of 1,311,261 gold Libertys were produced that first year - 141,000 in New Orleans and the remainder in Philadelphia.

 $20 Dollar Liberty Head Gold Double Eagle$20 Dollar Liberty Head Gold Double Eagle-Reverse View